 If you have a couple of hours to spare, catch a ferry from Circular Quay to get the best view of the city, Opera House and Bridge.
 The quickest journey, which will have this view throughout, is a quick over harbour trip to Cremorne.
 If you have longer perhaps a trip to Manley and the Taronga Zoo.
 The Zoo is a great place to spend a day out, you’ll also have magnificent harbour views from certain spots.

 Check out The Rocks

 The old buildings around the rocky base of the bridge are part of the area known as ‘The Rocks‘.
 Take a walk around the area, perhaps before or after a Bridge Climb.
+A lot of Sydney history is hiding in the buildings in this area, one of the oldest areas to be built up.
 Stop in at one of the local pubs for a beer or a counter lunch, or a trendy little cafe for coffee and cake.

 Get cultured at the Museum of Contemporary Art MCA

 As you get close to Circular Quay, the low brick building near the cruise terminal, opposite the Opera House you’ll pass by the Museum of Contemporary Art.
 The MCA is very much involved in the Vivid Sydney programme, but they have a year-round schedule of permanent galleries and special exhibitions.
 With one of the best views in Sydney, their cafe is also a great place to break for lunch.
 The Gallery is open every day except 25th December, from 10am to 5pm, 9pm on Wednesday.
 Entry to the Gallery is Free of charge.